chaosweasl/not-enough-accountability/README.md

    - **Linux**: Make the `.AppImage` executable and run it
 3. **First launch**: The app will open with a setup wizard

+### ⚠️ Security Warning

+**Important:** This application is not code-signed, which means your operating system may display security warnings:

+- **Windows**: Windows Defender or antivirus software may flag the app as "potentially unwanted" or block installation
+  - Click "More info" → "Run anyway" if Windows SmartScreen blocks it
+  - You may need to temporarily disable real-time protection in Windows Defender
+  - Add the app folder to your antivirus exclusions if needed

+- **macOS**: macOS Gatekeeper may prevent opening the app
+  - Right-click the app → "Open" → "Open" to bypass Gatekeeper
+  - Or go to System Preferences → Security & Privacy → "Open Anyway"

+- **Why this happens**: Code signing certificates are expensive ($400+/year) for open-source projects
+- **Is it safe?**: Yes!
+The source code is fully open and auditable on GitHub
+- **Alternative**: Build from source if you prefer (see CONTRIBUTING.md)

 ### First Time Setup

 1. **Configure Discord Webhook** (Recommended)